 RESULTS AND DISCUSSION:

-From the comprehensive field study, a diverse array of predatory and parasitic insects was recorded.
-In total, 13 distinct species of beneficial insects belonging to seven families and three orders were identified and documented.
+In the comprehensive field study, a diverse array of predatory and parasitic insects was recorded.
+In total, 13 distinct species of beneficial insects belonging to seven families and three orders were identified and documented(Table 3).
+The relative abundance of these species is presented in Table 4.

 Table – 3: Different natural enemies collected from kharif rice 2022 and Boro rice 2023